-See the Intel[®] RAID Software User's Guide, document number D29305-00x, for detailed descriptions of these functions.
-The following table briefly describes the available options.
+See the Intel® RAID Software User's Guide (document number D29305-00x) for a detailed description of these functions.
+The table below briefly describes the available options.

 Option Description Menu Bar Provides specific menu options including exit, rescan, operations, log and online help.
-Physical / Virtual View Panel Shows the hierarchy of physical / virtual devices in the server.
-Properties / Operations / Graphical View Panel Displays information about the selected device and the operations that can be performed on the selected device.
+Physical / Virtual View Panel Shows the hierarchy of physical and virtual devices in the server.
+Properties / Operations / Graphical View Panel Displays information about the selected device and the operations that can be performed on it.
 Event Log Panel Displays the event log entries for the selected RAID controller.
-Adapter Properties Configure adapter properties.
-The configuration of these properties within the Intel [®] RAID Web Console 2 is limited to those properties that can be performed without a reboot of the controller or that are not data destructive.
-Physical Drive Properties View physical drive properties including drive model, serial number, defect tables, and association with virtual drives.
+Adapter Properties Configure adapter properties that can be performed without a reboot of the controller or are not data destructive.
+Physical Drive Properties View physical drive properties including drive model, serial number, defect tables, and association with logical drives.
 Virtual Disk Properties View virtual disk properties including drive size, stripe size, disk cache policy, array cache policy, virtual disk name and status.
-Configuration Wizard Clears a configuration, creates a new configuration, or adds a configuration.
+Configuration Wizard Clear a configuration, create a new configuration, or add a configuration.

 Table 8.
-Intel[®] RAID Web Console 2 Options
+Intel® RAID Web Console 2 Options

-3.3 Command-line Utility
+3.3 Command Line Utility

-The command-line utility (CLU) is an operating system based text utility that allows the configuration of the RAID controller properties, configuration of disk arrays and virtual drives, configuration of cache settings, firmware update, and error reporting.
+The command line utility (CLU) is an operating system based text utility that allows the configuration of the RAID controller properties, configuration of disk arrays and logical drives, configuration of cache settings, firmware update, and error reporting.
 The CLU is available upon request for DOS, Microsoft Windows, and Linux operating systems.
-For a list of all command-line options, see the Intel[®] RAID Controller Command Line Tool 2 User Guide.
-The following table provides a synopsis of available options.
+The table below provides a list of available options.